addamsv/internet-store/src/app/README.md

-store, routes etc see in the resources folder
+store, routes etc see in resources folder